Josh600x/SQL-portfolio/Beauty Analysis README.md

+(This Analysis uses SQL first(Beauty Sql) to find the departments who struggle and then analyse these departments via excel for a closer look at various statistics(BeautyAdustyed+Vairence is a excel file) then as a visual representatiom tableu was used to create a dashboard and the final analysis is given below)

 Introduction:

 This project sees to find ways to increase profits using the internal micro-environment of the business.
 A data set of retail sales was taken from Kaggle.com to help facilitate this project.